JVMartin/cs300-protocol/README.md

 Changing an IP Address
 ----------------------
-Each time you start your client program, verify that your IP address and port have not changed from the IP address and port in your client table.
+Each time you start your client program, verify that your IP address and port have not changed from the IP address and port representing you in your client table.

 If they have changed, broadcast the change to all other clients on the network.